 3. A Clean Place to Walk

 How gross is it when the inside of your home has a dirty floor?
-Believe me, I sweep my floors every day (some times multiple times a day) but with 3 boys I always seem to have dirt in my house waiting to swept again the next day.
+Believe me, I sweep my floors every day (sometimes multiple times a day) but with 3 boys I always seem to have dirt in my house waiting to be swept again the next day.

-Well, it is kind of the same with your chicken coop.
+It is kind of the same with your chicken coop.
 The difference is chickens poop everywhere.
-Literally!

-So how you clean their floor will depend upon your method.
+How you clean their floor will depend upon your method.
 I use the deep litter method.
-This basically in tells me adding more material to the coop floor so the waste can compost inside the coop.
+This is to add more material to the coop floor so the waste can compost inside the coop.

 Next, you’ll go over the coop floor and level everything out.
 If there are bare spaces or particularly gross spaces, then add some more litter to the floor of the coop.

 Again, I use wood chips for this.
 My chickens love it because they can scratch around, and I’m happy because it makes my coop look and also smell fresh.